 The Llangollen Canal crosses the border between England and Wales.
-Its combination of picturesque countryside and breath-taking engineering draws visitors from far and wide.
+Its combination of picturesque countryside and breath-taking engineering draws visitors from far and wide - many of whom probably don't realise how close this beautiful canal once came to closure.

 The dizzying Pontcysyllte Aqueduct, which carries the canal over the River Dee, is a must-see.
 This remarkable feat of canal engineering is 125 feet high, and the canal is unprotected on one side, giving the impression of a sheer drop from a narrowboat.
 The structure is deservedly a World Heritage Site.